-The Town shall continue and improve coordination and communication with adjacent local governments of proposed development adjacent to the borders of the Town in order to minimum impacts to the Town.
+The Town shall cContinue and improve coordination and communication with adjacent local governments of proposed development adjacent to the borders of the Town of Palm Beach in order to minimum impacts to the Town.

-The Town, through IPARC shall request that proposed development and/or redevelopment in neighboring municipalities include findings that in relation to levels of service and identified concerns outlined in the Town's comprehensive plan.
+The Town, tThrough the Palm Beach County Intergovernmental Plan Amendment Review Committee (IPARC) shall request that proposed development and/or redevelopment in neighboring municipalities include findings that in relation to levels of service and identified concerns outlined in the Town's comprehensive plan.

-The Town shall continue to participate in joint resolution on growth management, development and impact assessment issues through IPARC, League of Cities, and other similar means transcending the Town's political jurisdiction.
+The Town shall continue to participate in Pursue joint resolution on growth management, development and impact assessment issues through IPARC, League of Cities, and other similar means with impacts transcending the Town's political jurisdiction.

-The Town shall address issues of regional and state significance with the Treasure Coast Regional Planning Council, the South Florida Water Management District, and/or State agencies having jurisdictional authority.
+The Town shall address ilssues of regional and state significance shall be coordinated with the Treasure Coast Regional Planning Council, the South Florida Water Management District, and/or State agencies having jurisdictional authority.
 Issues to be pursued include but are not limited to the following: